photoshelter/lazytree-react/README.md

 ![LazyTree demo](static/lazytree-demo.gif)

-This is the same demo with the [DOMViz]() Chrome extension enabled, which highlights DOM mutations:
+This is the same demo with the [DOMViz](https://github.com/paul-jean/dom-viz) Chrome extension enabled, which highlights DOM mutations:

 ![LazyTree demo using the DomViz Chrome extension](static/lazytree-demo-domviz.gif)

-DOM nodes are added and removed on scroll, and on node expand/collapse.
+The mutation highlights show that DOM nodes are added as they enter the view.
+A nodes becomes visible when it's scrolled into view, or when its parent node is expanded.

 ## Installation